Louis961/Twitch-Auto-Clipper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project allows a user to uplaoad a log of their Twitch chat and recieve times stamps of a potential clip.
+This project allows a user to upload a log of their Twitch chat and recieve timestamps of a potential clip.
 This project is written mostly in Python and has a HTML frontend.
 It utilises AWS services such as Cognito, Amplify, S3 Buckets, Lambda, DynamoDB, IAM, and Amazon API Gateways(Restful APIs).

 <p align="right">(<a href="#top">back to top</a>)</p>